dberman4/XTeam_20/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

 We are solving the problem of difficulty calculating final grades.
-This program will allow teachers and students to track students grades, and recieve their final score.
+This program will allow teachers and students to track students grades and recieve their final score.
 Teachers will be able to add assignments of different weight and give each student a score.
 This score will be used in the calculation of the final grade.

 Our program will use a hashtable with linked lists as the buckets to store the students and their grades.
 Each node in the hash table will reference a student which will contain fields for their name, email, a reference to assignement nodes, and a reference to their final grade.